awsdocs/amazon-ec2-user-guide/doc_source/TroubleshootingInstancesConnecting.md

 If not, you can associate an Elastic IP address with your instance\.
 For more information, see [Elastic IP addresses](elastic-ip-addresses-eip.md)\.

 **Check the CPU load on your instance; the server may be overloaded\.**
 AWS automatically provides data such as Amazon CloudWatch metrics and instance status, which you can use to see how much CPU load is on your instance and, if necessary, adjust how your loads are handled\.
-For more information, see [Monitoring your instances using CloudWatch](using-cloudwatch.md)\.
+For more information, see [Monitor your instances using CloudWatch](using-cloudwatch.md)\.
 + If your load is variable, you can automatically scale your instances up or down using [Auto Scaling](https://aws.amazon.com/autoscaling/) and [Elastic Load Balancing](https://aws.amazon.com/elasticloadbalancing/)\.
 + If your load is steadily growing, you can move to a larger instance type\.
-For more information, see [Changing the instance type](ec2-instance-resize.md)\.
+For more information, see [Change the instance type](ec2-instance-resize.md)\.

 **To connect to your instance using an IPv6 address, check the following:**
 + Your subnet must be associated with a route table that has a route for IPv6 traffic \(`::/0`\) to an internet gateway\.